 I care about the image of coaching profession and I want as many people as possible to be happy with their experience.
 I’ve heard stories about people paying money to coaches and essentially not achieving anything.
 And those stories really bother me.

-People seeking coaching should know that results will depend greatly on how careful you are choosing your coach.
+People seeking coaching should know that results will depend greatly on how careful you are when choosing a coach.
 The coach who is the best choice for some clients can be absolutely worthless for you.
 And, in this case, you’ll just have pleasant conversations.

 I also hire coaches for myself from time to time.
 And also want to make my choice more conscious.
 Based on my experience, it is important to pay attention to the following:

 You will need to share very personal information, talk about your motivation, values, dreams, and fears.
 Will you be comfortable sharing all that with this person?
-Are you going to let yourself be vulnerable in his presence?
-Do you feel that he is there for you?
+Are you going to let yourself be vulnerable in their presence?
+Do you feel that they are there for you?

 Coaching is based on equal relationships.
 If you feel that the other person imposes his expert viewpoints on you or forces you, even ever so slightly, to a certain line of thinking, it is very unlikely that you will get good coaching.